 Brookfield Zoo Lights

-The zoo Holiday Magic event is a great excuse to get yourself out of the house on cooler days in December.
+The zoo’s Holiday Magic event is a great excuse to get yourself out of the house on cooler days in December.
 Come see the zoo all lit up in lights and check out kid’s entertainers preform and have a hot chocolate.
 Head over before it’s dark to visit the animals and then stroll the lanes looking at lights.

 For the night events, don’t wait until night time to come because the entrance and parking get crazy.
 Head over in the afternoon and see the animals, then stay for the night time entertainment.
 Less stress and you’ll enjoy it more.